Mike Forshaw

-Michael Forshaw (born 5 January 1970) is an English former professional rugby league and rugby union footballer who is currently the defence coach for the Wales national rugby union team.
+Michael Forshaw (born 5 January 1970) is an English rugby union coach, and former professional rugby league and rugby union player.
+He is currently the defence coach for the Leicester Tigers.

-He began his playing career with Wigan in 1987 and went on to play for Wakefield Trinity (captain) (Heritage № 1048), Bradford Bulls and Warrington Wolves.
-Known as the "ultimate professional", he played for Great Britain.
+Forshaw began his playing career with Wigan in 1987 and went on to play for Wakefield Trinity, Bradford Bulls and Warrington Wolves.
+He played 14 times for Great Britain and 3 for England.

 Background

-Born 5 January 1970 in Wigan, Lancashire, Forshaw had a brief stint at Saracens F.C.
-(RU), and was briefly the Player Performance Lifestyle Advisor for the Rugby Football League.
+Forshaw was born on 5 January 1970 in Wigan, Lancashire.